cburdine/cburdine.github.io/_posts/2022-06-13-undecidability3.md

 We observe that a balanced sequence in $\mathcal{D}_{M,w}$ beginning with the green domino exists if and only if $M$ eventually enters the stop state when run on input $w$.
 It is worth remarking that the balanced sequence isn't necessarily unique, since the order in which we use the blue dominoes to contract the symbols left on the TM's tape may not be unique.

 There is one last wrinkle in our proof that we must iron out.
 We have assumed so far that every sequence _must_ begin with the green domino.
 In the original problem statement, we did not impose any such restrictions.
 We can resolve this by using the symbols "$\ast$" and "$\square$" in $\Sigma'$ to "force" the green domino to be used first.
 First, we introduce the string operators $\phi_L, \phi_R, \phi_{LR}$, which act on a strings comprised of symbols in $\Sigma'$.
-These operators interlace the "$\ast$" character between each character.
+These operators interlace the "$\ast$" symbol between each symbol in the string.
 In particular, we define:

 $$\begin{aligned}
 \phi_L(c_1c_2c_3...c_n) &= {\ast}c_1{\ast}c_2{\ast}c_3{\ast} ... {\ast}c_n \\